-International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA where necessary the Nitrates Directive, addressing water pollution by nitrates from agriculture detrimental effect on water courses in the Plan area. a new Drinking Water Directive, reviewing the quality standards and, where necessary, tightening them (adopted November 1998) a Directive for Integrated Pollution and Prevention Control (IPPC), adopted in 1996, addressing pollution from large industrial installations.
+International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA (adopted November 1998) a Directive for Integrated Pollution and Prevention Control (IPPC), adopted in 1996, addressing pollution from large industrial installations.
 European Union Nitrates Directive 1991 The Nitrates Directive (1991) aims to protect water quality across Europe by preventing nitrates from agricultural sources polluting ground and surface waters and by promoting the use of good farming practices.
-The Plan Review may need to include Nitrate retention provisions to align with the approach defined in the directive.
+The Plan may need to include Nitrate retention provisions to align with the approach defined in the directive.
 European Union Noise Directive 2002 The aim of this Directive shall be to define a common approach intended to avoid, prevent or reduce on a prioritised basis the harmful effects, including annoyance, due to exposure to environmental noise.
-To that end the following actions shall be implemented progressively: The Plan Review may need to consider this strategy to noise pollution when formulating policy for the Plan area. the determination of exposure to environmental noise, through noise mapping, by methods of assessment common to the Member States; ensuring that information on environmental noise and its effects is made available to the public; adoption of action plans by the Member States, based upon noise-
+To that end the following actions shall be implemented progressively: The Plan may need to consider this strategy to noise pollution when formulating policy for the Plan area. the determination of exposure to environmental noise, through noise mapping, by methods of assessment common to the Member States; ensuring that information on environmental noise and its effects is made available to the public; adoption of action plans by the Member States, based upon noise- mapping results, with a view to preventing and reducing environmental noise where necessary and particularly where exposure levels can induce harmful effects on human health and to preserving environmental noise quality where it is good.

-International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA mapping results, with a view to preventing and reducing environmental noise where necessary and particularly where exposure levels can induce harmful effects on human health and to preserving environmental noise quality where it is good.
-This Directive shall also aim at providing a basis for developing Community measures to reduce noise emitted by the major sources, in particular road and rail vehicles and infrastructure, aircraft, outdoor and industrial equipment and mobile machinery.
+International Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA This Directive shall also aim at providing a basis for developing Community measures to reduce noise emitted by the major sources, in particular road and rail vehicles and infrastructure, aircraft, outdoor and industrial equipment and mobile machinery.
 European Union Floods Directive 2007 The purpose of this Directive is to establish a framework for the assessment and management of flood risks, aiming at the reduction of the adverse consequences for human health, the environment, cultural heritage and economic activity associated with floods in the Community.
 Flood risk policy should be informed by the approach within the EU Floods Directive in order to align with European practices for flood prevention and management.
-European Union Air Quality Directive 2008 including previous versions.
-Council Directive 96/62/EC on ambient air quality assessment and management.
+European Union Air Quality Directive 2008 (2008/50/EC) and previous directives (96/62/EC; 99/30/EC; 2000/69/EC & 2002/3/EC) Council Directive 96/62/EC on ambient air quality assessment and management.
 Council Directive 1999/30/EC relating to limit values for sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead in ambient air.
 Directive 2000/69/EC of the European Parliament and of the Council relating to limit values for benzene and carbon monoxide in ambient air.
-Directive 2002/3/EC of the European Parliament and of the Council relating to cone in ambient air.
-Air quality management principles relating to the range of pollutant gases outlines within the EU Air Quality Directive are a required consideration for the Plan to counteract emissions within the Plan area.
-The Plan Review may need to adopt mitigation approaches to minimise the impact of operations, increased energy consumption and road usage in the
+Directive 2002/3/EC of the European Parliament and of the Council relating to ozone in ambient air.
+This new Directive includes the following key elements: - that most of existing legislation be merged into a single directive (except for the fourth daughter directive) with no change to existing air quality objectives Air quality management principles relating to the range of pollutant gases outlines within the EU Air Quality Directive are a required consideration for the Plan to counteract emissions within the Plan area.
+The Plan may need to adopt mitigation approaches to minimise the impact of operations, increased energy consumption and road usage in the locality.